senzil/cabot-check-graphite/README.md

-Cabot ICMP Check Plugin
+Cabot Graphite Check Plugin
 =====

-This is a plugin for running ICMP (Ping) checks agains a server in Cabot.
+This is a plugin for running Graphite in Cabot.

 ## Installation
-cabot_check_icmp should come installed with cabot as default however if you need to install it manually, append
+cabot_check_graphite should come installed with cabot as default however if you need to install it manually, append

     cabot_check_icmp

 to the variable

     CABOT_PLUGINS_ENABLED

 in your

     conf/production.env

+and then redeploy